GeoMOER/moer-mpg-data-analysis/docs/units/_unit03/unit03-01_look_at_your_data.md

 title: Look at Your Data
 ---

-Reading and writing data, computing summary statistics and heavily use visual data exploration are basics of data analysis.
+Become familiar with reading and writing data, computing summary statistics and visual data exploration as the basics of data analysis.

 <!--more-->